cerebro-data/external-docs/docs/ClientIntegration.md

 The analytics tools perform any final computation.
 For example, an aggregate query like "select count(*) from nytaxi.parquet_data" may return multiple rows with partial sums.
 Here, the client (pandas/R/presto etc.) would perform the final computation and return a single row.
+Other aggregate functions like min, max and sum are not supported.

 ### Python Pandas Integration